 Transcending boundaries and language barriers

-KG Westland from Sweden is one such student of the ashram, and has been playing the sitar since 2005.
-“I had my first experience of Indian classical music at the centre.
-After eight years of learning, I qualified to perform globally and organise festivals,” he says.
+KG Westman from Sweden is a student of Pt Rabindra Goswami, and has been playing the sitar since 2005.
+“I had one of my first perfomances of Indian classical music at the centre.
+After eight years of learning, I qualified to perform in India and built a friendship with the ashram,” he says.

 He adds that he has been promoting and teaching Indian classical music in Sweden.
 “Learning unique music requires a different kind of intellect.
 I have tried Jazz and other forms of music as well, but struck a chord only with Indian classical music,” he says.